KCBS (AM): Sale to Entercom

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating KCBS radio from KPIX.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 As part of the agreement with CBS, Entercom was given the rights to use the brand and trademarks for KCBS (along with sister stations KCBS-FM in Los Angeles, and WCBS-FM in New York City) for a 20-year period, after which Entercom (or succeeding entity) will be required to relinquish these call signs.
 On March 30, 2021, Entercom changed its name to Audacy.

+On May 21, 2026 at 3 p.m., KCBS transitioned to airing top-of-hour national news updates from ABC News Radio — ahead of CBS News Radio’s dissolution the following day.
+A move mirroring most other Audacy all-news and news-talk stations, the switch to ABC News Radio marks the end of one of KCBS’ last-remaining, nearly century-long links with CBS News and CBS — its original parent company.